 One thing you can do is to use an industrial-strength degreaser such as Simple Green.
 This type of product is specifically designed to remove tough stains on surfaces like asphalt and will get the job done faster and easier.

-If your asphalt is riddled with stains and has become a complete eyesore, you can consider hiring an asphalt services company for an asphalt overlay.
+If your asphalt is riddled with stains and has become a complete eyesore, you can consider hiring an paving company for an asphalt overlay.
 This way, the top part of your asphalt is removed and you’ll get a fresh top layer of asphalt that is free from cracks, potholes, and oil stains.

 As the saying goes, prevention is better than cure.
 Instead of dealing with the process of removing oil stains from your asphalt, a better approach is to prevent it from occurring in the first place.